ostis-apps/ostis-discrete-math/README.md

 - `BUILD` — always run kb build when starting the platform with `dm start`.\
   Not recommended, consider using shortcut `dm sb` or `dm sa` instead.
 - `BG` — always start the platform in the background (docker-only).
+- `DM_SOURCE` — default source directory where DM components should be stored.

-By default, the `nano` editor is used, but you can set the `EDITOR` environment variable to specify a different editor.
+By default, the `nano` editor is used, but you can set `EDITOR` environment variable to specify a different editor.

 ### Build